Co-de-iT/froGH/README.md

 #### Rhino 6
 Download the latest .zip file from the [releases](https://github.com/Co-de-iT/froGH/releases).
 Unzip and copy the **froGH.gha** file in your _Grasshopper/Libraries_ folder

+### Example Files
+Example Files are included in the latest release, but you can also pick them from the folder with the same name

 ### Known Bugs
+'It's not a bug, it's a feature!' _(anonymous)_

-. there are no bugs, only features! ;P Just kidding.... if you find something let us know!
+. ok, just kidding.... if you find something let us know!

 ### Roadmap
-.
-Example files
 .
 Documentation

 -------